JetBrains/resharper-devguide/HowTo/RunActionsFromCode.md

 ---
+title: Run Actions from Code
 ---

-# Run Actions from Code
 **What you should know beforehand:**
 * [Component model](/HowTo/ObtainComponentsInRuntime.md)
 * [Lifetime](/HowTo/WorkWithLifetime.md)